webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

     access_endpoint_url: "https://my-custom-domain.example.com/path/"
 ```

+When replica locations are set, the default behavior when a crawl, upload, or browser profile is deleted is that the replica files are deleted at the same time as the file in primary storage.
+To delay deletion of replicas, set `replica_deletion_delay_days` in the Helm chart to the number of days by which to delay replica file deletion.
+This feature gives Browsertrix administrators time in the event of files being deleted accidentally or maliciously to recover copies from configured replica locations.

 ## Horizontal Autoscaling

 Browsertrix also includes support for horizontal auto-scaling for both the backend and frontend pods.